 A little history and science on chromoskedasic painting

-In the 1990s, Dominic Man-Kit Lam coined the term ‘chromoskedasic’, which means colour by light scattering, for his discovery of making colourful paintings on B&W photographic paper without any pigments.
-He pointed out that the colours of painting rely on subtractive colour.
+In the 1990s, Dominic Man-Kit Lam’s co-researcher Bryant Rossiter coined the term ‘chromoskedasic’, which means colour by light scattering, for Lam’s discovery of making colourful paintings on B&W photographic paper without any pigments.
+They pointed out that the colours of painting rely on subtractive colour.
 For example, blue pigments reflect blue light while absorbing most other wavelengths of light.
 However, in chromoskedasic painting, the silver particles in photo paper produce colours through the process of Mie scattering.
 The theory of Mie scattering describes the wavelength of light scattered by a medium, which consists of spheres of similar size and electrical characteristics, depending on the size of the spheres.
 Chromoskedasic painting applied chemicals to form silver particles in different shapes and sizes, which can scatter different colour light wavelengths to yield colours.
 These colours are often observed by photographers when the photographic chemical solutions deteriorate (Lam, 1991, pp.80-85).
 Then William L. Jolly combined chromoskedasic painting with Sabatier; he detailed the required chemicals are the activator (potassium hydroxide solution) and stabilizer (acetate buffered thiocyanate solution); he also specified the process in his book Solarization Demystified (1997).
 After Jolly, Alan Bean (2009) and Christina Anderson (2009) also explored the technique and processes.

 This article is for carrying out the process without ready-made products.
 The products are hard to get outside the US.
 I did research and analysis on the chemical ingredients of the products to be able to make a recipe for my activators and stabilizers.
 The activators and stabilizers are made from scratch with chemicals that are possible for me to get.
 I conducted experiments on chromoskedasic painting based on the processes from Anderson (2009) and Crawford (2018), to test my recipes.